alijatoi/Weather-App-OpenSource/README.md

 # Weather Application

-Weather updates based on Current Location of User
+Dashboard : Shows Current Weather, and Weekly Forecast updates based on Current Location of User.
+User Can Search Weather of Any City in the world.